Valentin Krasnogorov: Biography and literature work

 Krasnogorov's theatre pieces are written in different genres: comedies and tragedies, biting satire, grotesque, absurd, and lyricism.
 Critics noticed that "Krasnogorov's plays cross borders easily".
 For this reason, many of them have been translated into 30 foreign languages.
-His plays The Dog, Let’s Have Sex!, The Delights of Adultery and many others have been translated into English.
+His plays The Dog, Let's Have Sex!, The Delights of Adultery and many others have been translated into English.

-V. Krasnogorov is a member of the Writers Union of Russia; member of the Russian Union of the Theater Workers;.
-His biography is included in the dictionaries "Marquis Who’s Who in the World", US, "International Who's Who of Intellectuals", England, Cambridge, et al. He is founder and the first President of the St. Petersburg Playwrights Association.
-He is also Doctor of Sciences, professor, author of books and papers on chemical engineering.